Management, Marketing and Operations Management

 About the PhD in Management programme

-At Cass, the PhD in Management covers the three broad domains of Management, Marketing, and Operations Management.
+The PhD in Management covers the three broad domains of Management, Marketing, and Operations Management.

 Benefits